-Brake is enabled by configuring non zero value for BrkDoneThr[2:0].
-Braking is applied for time configured by BrkDoneThr[2:0] (reverse or forward).
-After the motor is stopped, the motor position is unknown.
+If the motor is spinning at a speed that is greater than the braking threshold (configured by BrkDoneThr[2:0]), then dynamic braking acts to stop the spinning (whether forward or reverse).
+After the motor is stopped (that is, the motor speed is less than the BrkDoneThr[2:0]), the motor position is unknown.
 To proceed with restarting in the correct direction, the IPD or Align and Go algorithm needs to be implemented.
 The motor start sequence is the same as it would be for a motor starting in the stationary condition.